okrayum/jtc-w2d1/README.md

 # W2D1-Assignment-FS-S24-Web-Development

+## This assignment is due Fri March 8 @ 11:59PM EST

 This assignment is designed to reinforce your understanding of making API requests, handling responses, and working with different serialization methods.

 ## Part 1: API Testing with curl and Postman